ibm-ecm/ibm-content-navigator-samples/Containers/Reference.rst

     .. csv-table:: Navigator Parameters
        :header: "Parameter", "Description", "Example", "Required"

-        resources.requests.ephemeral_storage,Specifies an ephemeral storage request for the container.,,No resources.limits.ephemeral_storage,Specifies an ephemeral storage limit for the container.,,No ban_secret_name,Contains the information about the LDAP user and password for components.,"""{{ meta.name }}-ban-ext-tls-secret""",Yes route_ingress_annotations,"By default all the components create ingress and routes with required annotations.
+        resources.requests.ephemeral_storage,Specifies an ephemeral storage request for the container.,1Gi,No resources.limits.ephemeral_storage,Specifies an ephemeral storage limit for the container.,3Gi,No ban_secret_name,Contains the information about the LDAP user and password for components.,ibm-ban-secret,Yes route_ingress_annotations,"By default all the components create ingress and routes with required annotations.
 In case any custom annotation is needed for the environment, use this parameter to specify the annotations.",- haproxy.router.openshift.io/balance: roundrobin,No ban_ext_tls_secret_name,"If you create a tls secret, use this parameter to specify it for IBM Content Navigator.
 Otherwise the operator creates one for you.","""{{ meta.name }}-ban-ext-tls-secret""",No ban_auth_ca_secret_name,"If you create a ca secret, use this parameter to specify it for IBM Content Navigator.
-Otherwise the operator creates one for you.","""{{ meta.name }}-ban-auth-ca-secret""",No arch.amd64,The architecture for your environment.,3 - Most preferred,"Yes, leave default" replica_count,How many Content Platform Engine replicas to deploy.,2,No image.repository,The repository to use.,cp.cir.io/cp/cp4a/ban/navigator-sso,No
+Otherwise the operator creates one for you.","""{{ meta.name }}-ban-auth-ca-secret""",No arch.amd64,The architecture for your environment.,3 - Most preferred,"Yes, leave default" collectd_enable_plugin_write_graphite,Enable the collectd plugin for Graphite to emit container metrics.,False,No deployment_profile_size,"Optional.
+Override the shared_configuration.sc_deployment_profile_size for Navigator specifically.
+Valid values are small, medium, large.",small,No enable_pdb,"Enable or disable Pod Disruption Budget (PDB) creation for the Navigator component.
+Overrides the shared_configuration.sc_enable_pdb flag.
+A PDB with minAvailable: 1 is created only if the replica count is greater than 1.",True,No replica_count,How many Navigator replicas to deploy.,2,No
+        image.repository,The repository to use.,icr.io/cpopen/icn/navigator,No
-        image.tag,The specific tag for your release.,ga-30x-icn,No
+        image.tag,The specific tag for your release.,26.0.0,No
         image.pull_policy,The pull policy for the image.,IfNotPresent,No
         log.format,The format for workload logging.,json,No
-        resources.requests.cpu,Specifies a CPU request for the container.,500m,No resource.requests.memory,Specify a memory request for the container.,512Mi,No resource.limits.cpu,Specify a CPU limit for the container.,1,No resource.limits.memory,Specify a memory limit for the container.,3072Mi,No auto_scaling.enabled,Specify whether to enable auto scaling.,False,No
-        auto_scaling.max_replicas,The upper limit for the number of pods that can be set by the autoscaler.
-Required.,3,No auto_scaling.min_replicas,"The lower limit for the number of pods that can be set by the autoscaler.
-If it is not specified or negative, the server will apply a default value.",2,No auto_scaling.target_cpu_utilization_percentage,"The target average CPU utilization (represented as a percent of requested CPU) over all the pods.
-If it is not specified or negative, a default autoscaling policy is used.",80,No java_mail.host,Specify the host of the mail session.,fncm-exchange1.example.com,No node_affinity.custom_node_selector_match_expression,Added in node selector match expressions.
+        tolerations,"Optional tolerations for the Navigator pod.
+If defined, these take precedence over shared_configuration.sc_tolerations.
+Format is a list of toleration objects with keys: key, operator, value, effect.",,No resources.requests.cpu,Specifies a CPU request for the container.,500m,No resources.requests.memory,Specify a memory request for the container.,512Mi,No resources.limits.cpu,Specify a CPU limit for the container.,1,No resources.limits.memory,Specify a memory limit for the container.,3072Mi,No rolling_update.max_unavailable,"Maximum number of pods that can be unavailable during a rolling update.
+Can be an absolute number or a percentage (e.g., '25%').","25%",No rolling_update.max_surge,"Maximum number of pods that can be scheduled above the desired number of pods during a rolling update.
+Can be an absolute number or a percentage (e.g., '1').",1,No rolling_update.auto_scaling.enabled,Specify whether to enable Horizontal Pod Autoscaler (HPA) auto scaling.,False,No rolling_update.auto_scaling.max_replicas,"The upper limit for the number of pods that can be set by the autoscaler.
+Required when auto_scaling.enabled is true.",3,No rolling_update.auto_scaling.min_replicas,"The lower limit for the number of pods that can be set by the autoscaler.
+Required when auto_scaling.enabled is true.",2,No rolling_update.auto_scaling.target_cpu_utilization_percentage,"The target average CPU utilization (represented as a percent of requested CPU) over all pods.
+Required when auto_scaling.enabled is true.",80,No rolling_update.target_memory_utilization_percentage,The target average memory utilization percentage used by HPA to scale the deployment.,80,No rolling_update.scaleup.policies_pods_value,The maximum number of pods the HPA is allowed to add during each scaleup interval (policies_pods_period_seconds).
+Default value is 1.,1,No rolling_update.scaleup.policies_pods_period_seconds,Defines how often the HPA can apply a scaleup action in seconds.
+Default value is 15.,15,No rolling_update.scaleup.stabilization_window_seconds,Cooldown window in seconds before applying a scaleup action.
+Default value is 30.,30,No rolling_update.scaledown.policies_pods_value,The maximum number of pods the HPA is allowed to remove during each scaledown interval (policies_pods_period_seconds).
+Default value is 1.,1,No rolling_update.scaledown.policies_pods_period_seconds,Defines how often the HPA can apply a scaledown action in seconds.
+Default value is 15.,15,No rolling_update.scaledown.stabilization_window_seconds,Cooldown window in seconds before applying a scaledown action.
+Default value is 300.,300,No node_affinity.custom_node_selector_match_expression,Added in node selector match expressions.
 It accepts array list inputs.
 You can assign multiple selector match expressions except (kubernetes.io/arch).,- key: kubernetes.io/hostname,No
         ,"Note: This can be overwritten by the component level definition, for example navigator_configuration.node_affinity.custom_node_selector_match_expression.",  operator: In, ,,  values:,
         ,,    - worker0,
         ,,    - worker1,
         ,,    - worker3,
         custom_annotations,Values in this field are used as annotations in all generated pods.
 They must be valid annotation key-value pairs.,customAnnotationKey: customAnnotationValue,No custom_labels,Values in this field are used as labels in all generated pods.
-They must be valid label key-value pairs.,customLabelKey: customLabelValue,No java_mail.port,Specify the port to use with the mail session host.,25,No java_mail.sender,"For sender, enter a user that has access to the email server to log on.",MailAdmin@fncmexchange.com,No java_mail.ssl_enabled,Specify whether SSL is enabled.,False,No
+They must be valid label key-value pairs.,customLabelKey: customLabelValue,No java_mail.host,Specify the host of the mail session.,fncm-exchange1.ibm.com,No java_mail.port,Specify the port to use with the mail session host.,25,No java_mail.sender,"For sender, enter a user that has access to the email server to log on.",MailAdmin@fncmexchange.com,No java_mail.ssl_enabled,Specify whether SSL is enabled.,False,No
-        probe.startup.initial_delay_seconds,The behavior of startup probes to know when the container is started.,120,No probe.startup.period_seconds,The period in seconds.,10,No
+        security_context.supplemental_groups,"Controls which group IDs containers add.
+Specify as a list of numeric group IDs, for example [1000620001, 1000620002].",,No security_context.selinux_options,"Assigns SELinux labels to a container.
+Specify as key-value pairs, for example level: s0:c123,c456 and type: spc_t.",,No security_context.fs_groupchangepolicy,"Defines behavior for changing ownership and permission of the volume before it is exposed inside a pod.
+Possible values: Always, OnRootMismatch.",,No probe.startup.initial_delay_seconds,The behavior of startup probes to know when the container is started.,120,No probe.startup.period_seconds,The period in seconds.,10,No
         probe.startup.timeout_seconds,The timeout setting in seconds.,10,No
         probe.startup.failure_threshold,The threshold number for failures.,6,No
-        icn_production_setting.custom_env_var,Set the environment variables.,anyValue,No
-        icn_production_setting.custom_configmap.name,The name of the custom configmap.,custom-navigator-config-files,Yes
+        icn_production_setting.custom_configmap.name,The name of the custom configmap.,custom-navigator-config-files,No
         ,,,
         ,"Note that, a configmap can hold files or environment data but it cannot a mix of both.
 The volume_path is optional for a configmap that holds files as its data.
-If a volume_path is not specified, the files is mounted to the Liberty configuration (cfgstore) mapped location.
-If the configmap data holds environment variables then must set is_env to true.",, icn_production_setting.custom_configmap.volume_path,The location you want to hold files in.,,No icn_production_setting.custom_configmap.is_env,Specify whether the config map holds environment variables.,False,No icn_production_setting.timezone,The time zone for the container deployment.,Etc/UTC,No icn_production_setting.gdfontpath,Customized font path for multi-language support.
-You need to place all used font files into this path,/opt/ibm/java/jre/lib/fonts,No icn_production_setting.jvm_initial_heap_percentage,The initial use of available memory.,40,No
+If a volume_path is not specified, the files are mounted to the Liberty configuration (cfgstore) mapped location.
+If the configmap data holds environment variables then is_env must be set to true.",, icn_production_setting.custom_configmap.volume_path,The location you want to hold files in.,,No icn_production_setting.custom_configmap.is_env,Specify whether the config map holds environment variables.,False,No icn_production_setting.copy_files_to_war,"Optional.
+Path to a navigator_war_filesources.xml that specifies customized files to copy into the Navigator web application.
+The file must be located in the config volume mapping at /opt/ibm/wlp/usr/servers/defaultServer/configDropins/overrides.",,No icn_production_setting.walkme_url,"Optional.
+The WalkMe URL referencing a WalkMe snippet (a JavaScript code snippet) that allows WalkMe guidance to be displayed in the application.
+Each WalkMe Editor account has a unique snippet code accessible inside the Editor.",https://cdn.walkme.com/users/<id>/walkme_<id>_https.js,No icn_production_setting.timezone,The time zone for the container deployment.,Etc/UTC,No icn_production_setting.gdfontpath,"Customized font path for multi-language support.
+You need to place all used font files into this path.
+The suggested path is /opt/ibm/wlp/usr/servers/defaultServer/configDropins/overrides/fonts so the value persists after pod restart.",/opt/ibm/java/jre/lib/fonts,No icn_production_setting.jvm_initial_heap_percentage,The initial use of available memory.,40,No
         icn_production_setting.jvm_max_heap_percentage,The maximum percentage of available memory to use.,66,No icn_production_setting.jvm_customize_options,Optionally specify JVM arguments using comma separation.
 For example:,None,No